-topping payment on a check can feel like a small administrative task, but it often comes with friction — and fees.
+Stopping payment on a check can feel like a small administrative task, but it often comes with friction — and fees.
 Whether it’s a lost check, a billing dispute, or an accidental double-pay, understanding what banks charge, why they charge it, and how to minimize the cost can save time and money.
-The sections explain the important details, from typical fees to ways to avoid repeat charges.
+The sections explain the essential details, from typical fees to ways to avoid repeat charges.

 Understanding Stop-Payment Fees

-Stop-payment fees are charges banks and credit unions charge when a customer asks the bank to stop a check or other payment method from being paid.
-The process stops the bank from releasing funds if the check is presented for payment after the stop order is in place.
+Stop-payment fees are charges that banks and credit unions charge when a customer asks the bank to stop a check or other payment method from being paid.
+The process prevents the bank from releasing funds if the check is presented for payment after the stop order is in place.
 These fees compensate the bank for the administrative work of flagging the account and monitoring transactions.

-Common Fees Charged by Institutions
+Standard Fees Charged by Institutions

 Factors Influencing Fee Amounts